 General bullet point rules

 - 5 bullet limit, so create five attributes in your inventory labeled Amazon Bullet Points 1 – 5

-- Each bullet has a 500 character limit, so don’t be afraid to really fill these babies with keywords!
-However, make sure that these bullets are legible and coherent because customers read and rely highly on these bullet points when deciding to buy your project.
+- Each bullet has a character limit that you can’t exceed, depending on your product category.
+Look at your category’s style guide.
+Make sure that these bullets are legible and coherent because customers read and rely highly on these bullet points when deciding to buy.

 - Begin each point with a capital letter

 - It’s suggested to write in fragments, without ending punctuation.
 However, you’ll want to check the Amazon style guide for your particular category.

 - Start with the most important and eye-catching features then work your way down to less crucial terms

 - Include features like material, shape, and color.
 Be sure to describe and include the benefits to each feature.